Daily Almanac for

 3. touch, hint, tinge, mite, pinch, jot, speck, soupcon, small indefinite quantity, small indefinite amount

-usage: a slight but appreciable addition; "this dish could use a touch of garlic"
+usage: a slight but appreciable amount; "this dish could use a touch of garlic"

 4. emergency, exigency, pinch, crisis